-Similarly, the corresponding figure of pin indexes in a $17 \times 17$ assembly is shown below.
+Similarly, the corresponding figure of pin indexes in a 17×17 assembly is shown below.
 This indexing is more straightforward if there are no jagged boundaries, which are present in a core layout for the assembly index.
+Currently, more complicated designs such as CE 16×16 and BWRs are not yet supported.